alex-smtv/FreePIE-Joystick-Mapper/README.md

 ![Intro](./_res/intro.png)

+### Note
+If you are using the vJoy driver version 2.1.9 (219), don't worry about the message in the console saying it doesn't match the DLL version (218).
+They are basically the same.
+219 is just meant for Windows 10 compatibilty with no deep change.
+219 driver is totally compatible with 218 DLL (provided by FreePIE).

 ## IMPORTANT: State of the project
 Before going further, it is important to realise the state of this project.
 The project is currently **unmaintained and will probably be kept as is**.